-International students who successfully complete Advanced Level Examinations (such as the GCE Oxford or Cambridge exam) should submit these credits for evaluation and acceptability for transfer.
+Students who successfully complete Advanced Level Examinations (such as the GCE Oxford or Cambridge exam) should submit a transcript for evaluation and acceptability for transfer.
 A maximum of 32 semester hours of credit will be allowed for A-Levels.
 Normally, each subject exam with a D or higher will receive 8 semester hours of credit.

 Students interested in completing a class at another institution to be used toward a Luther degree must complete the Transfer Credit Approval Form before taking the course.